sleeping when you have a cold

 1. Cold & Sleep

-Especially in the cold, wet winter months, bacteria, viruses and other pathogens have an easy time and we suffer more from colds or flu-like infections.
-So time to ensure a strong immune system in order to remain healthy and efficient even in the dark winter.
-In order to develop a strong immune system, it is important to get enough and good sleep.
-Especially in the deep sleep phases that occur more often at the beginning of our sleep, the natural number of defense cells in the body increases and the immune system works at full speed to render invading pathogens harmless.
-Lack of sleep, on the other hand, is bad for your health.
-So the saying "sleep is the best medicine" is no coincidence!
+Especially in the cold, wet winter months, bacteria, viruses and other pathogens have an easy time of it and we suffer more from colds or flu-like infections.
+So it's time to ensure a strong immune system in order to stay healthy and productive even in the dark winter.
+To develop strong immune systems, it is important to sleep enough and well.
+Especially in the deep sleep phases that occur more frequently at the beginning of our sleep, the natural number of defense cells in the body increases and the immune system works at full speed to render invading pathogens harmless.
+Lack of sleep, on the other hand, is harmful to your health.
+The saying “sleep is the best medicine” is no coincidence!

-Of course, we can't always prevent catching a cold or flu.
-When we suffer from classic cold symptoms such as a runny nose, cough, sore throat or fever, it is often impossible to think about the much-needed sleep.
+Of course, we can't always prevent getting a cold or flu.
+When we suffer from classic cold symptoms such as a runny nose, cough, sore throat or fever, it is often impossible to even think about the urgently needed sleep.
 Blocked airways, coughing or pain stimuli make breathing difficult and mean stress for the body and brain.
-Falling asleep becomes a challenge, or we keep waking up from sleep during the night - although this is urgently needed to strengthen the immune system and speedy recovery.
-So what can we do to sleep well despite the annoying cold symptoms?
+So falling asleep becomes a challenge or we keep waking up from sleep during the night - even though this is urgently needed to strengthen the immune system and ensure a quick recovery.
+So what can we do to sleep well despite annoying cold symptoms?

-2. This is how cold symptoms disturb sleep
+2. This is how cold symptoms disrupt sleep

-The most common complaints include impairments to breathing and the respiratory tract, for example due to a runny nose, cough and sore throat, irritation of the mucous membranes or mucus formation in the respiratory tract.
-Especially in winter, the dry heating air damages the mucous membranes of the nose, mouth and throat and inhibits their natural defense mechanisms, so that bacteria and viruses can multiply more easily.
-It also dries out already irritated tissue or increases mucus production, which in turn clogs the airways and makes it difficult to breathe during sleep.
-It can be difficult to fall asleep, snoring is encouraged and sleeping through the rest of the night can be prevented by breathing pauses or a dry cough.
+The most common complaints include impairment of breathing and airways, for example due to a runny nose, cough and sore throat, irritation of the mucous membranes or the formation of mucus in the airways.
+Particularly in winter, dry heating air damages the mucous membranes of the nose, mouth and throat and inhibits their natural defense mechanisms, making it easier for bacteria and viruses to multiply.
+It also dries out already irritated tissue or increases mucus formation, which in turn clogs the airways and makes breathing more difficult while sleeping.
+This can make it difficult to fall asleep, promote snoring and prevent you from sleeping through the night due to pauses in breathing or a dry cough.

-But increased body temperature, headaches or body aches as well as mental stress due to exhaustion or overtiredness can also stand in the way of restful sleep during a cold.
-Because fever or chills irritate the nervous system, body aches prevent a relaxed sleeping position and the famous merry-go-round of thoughts disrupts the process of falling asleep.
+But increased body temperature, headaches or body aches as well as psychological stress due to exhaustion or overtiredness can also stand in the way of a restful sleep during a cold.
+Because fever or chills irritate the nervous system, aching limbs prevent a relaxed sleeping position and the famous carousel of thoughts disrupts the process of falling asleep.

 3. Tips for a good night's sleep despite a cold